Last Updated on March 31, 2025

 #9.
 Discover the Historic Ponte Molino Bridge

 This Roman bridge, built in the 1st century BC, has survived everything – even WWII bombings.
 The bridge features five distinctive arches and is flanked by historic buildings, with a medieval tower at one end.
-It’s especially beautiful at sunset, making it one of the most photogenic spots in Padova.
+It’s especially beautiful at sunset, making it one of the most photogenic spots in Padua.

 #10.
 Explore the Arena Gardens